 A client had an account-based sales model with clearly defined geographic boundaries for each of its reps.
 Reps were however not restricted from selling outside their assigned territories.
-In some regions this led to significant outside-territory-sales by specific reps leading to resentment and unhealthy competition amongst their peers.
+In some regions, this led to significant outside-territory sales by specific reps leading to resentment and unhealthy competition amongst their peers.
 Incentius decided to use sales territory mapping to visualize the assigned territory of reps vs their sales footprint.
-Fig 1 shows a specific rep's sales footprint.
+Fig 1 shows a specific rep’s sales footprint.
 All sales within their assigned sales territories are tagged in green and out-of-territory sales are tagged red.
-The size of the markers indicate the volume of sales in that specific zip code.
-These figures revealed reps who were clearly selling significant volumes in distant zipcodes.
-Such analysis assisted the company in reinforcing the message and aligning salespeople efforts to corporate objectives.
+The size of the markers indicates the volume of sales in that specific zip code.
+These figures revealed reps who were clearly selling significant volumes in distant zip codes.
+Such analysis assisted the company in reinforcing the message and aligning salespeople’s efforts to corporate objectives.

 Fig 1.
 Assigned Territory vs Actual Footprint

 Case 2: Inbound vs outbound telesales effectiveness